I know many people choose a theme word for the year. I don't usually do that. But this year I chose two!

 Why isn't there an EMBERING?

-If to kindle a fire is to start and feed a fire why couldn't embering be the preparing of the fire for the night?
+If to kindle a fire is to start and feed a fire why couldn't embering be the preparing of the fire for the evening.

 There's an old word for that - one we'd know if we lived in times where the rhythm of life involved the tending of fire.